-- Technical Briefs to better understand some of the related challenges and tools available to tackle them;
+- 2010: Developing technical briefs to better understand some of the related challenges and tools available to tackle them.

 - 2011: Creating a Water Impact Calculator as a result of a pilot project in India with ICRISAT.

 - 2012: Publishing the ‘Water Stewardship in Sustainable Agriculture – Beyond the Farm Towards a Catchment Approach’ report.